alosgg/alos-whitelist/README.md

 ## 📄 License

-This project is licensed under the MIT License and it was created with help of "pixlrs/only-cf".
+This project is licensed under the MIT License and it was inspired by "pixlrs/only-cf".

 ## 🔐 Security